Skip to content

 Drug allergies, food allergies, or bee sting allergies that require immediate treatment.

-Carry a card with local emergency numbers (1122, Edhi 115) and your medical info.
+Carry a card with local emergency numbers and your medical info translated for paramedics abroad.

 Anyone on Medication